bcgov/nr-broker/docs/operations_communication_queue.md

 # Communication Queue

-The communication queue is an internal consumer that processes notification events from Redis and delivers them to users via configured channels (e.g., email).
+The communication queue is an internal BullMQ consumer that processes notification events and delivers them to users via configured channels (e.g., email).
 Unlike collection sync queues, the communication queue does not use `syncQueues` rules — it is triggered directly by backend services when events occur.

 ## How it works

-When an event occurs on a collection object (e.g., a deployment completes), the Broker backend queues a communication job to the `notification-coms` Redis list.
-A cron job polls this queue every 30 seconds, resolves the target users, and dispatches notifications through available channels.
+When an event occurs on a collection object (e.g., a deployment completes), the Broker backend adds a job to the `notification-coms` BullMQ queue.
+A BullMQ worker claims the job, resolves the target users, and dispatches notifications through available channels.

 ### Job Structure